demisto/content/Packs/DigitalGuardian/Integrations/DigitalGuardianARCEventCollector/DigitalGuardianARCEventCollector_description.md

 ### Configuration
 Event fetch interval should be set to "1 hour".
-System fails when fetching every "1 minute".
+A quote error might be received in case of fetching every "1 minute".

 ### How to get the configuration parameters
 API Client ID: